 Depending on the amount of data that you need to crunch and data points that you want to discover, it can take from 2-3 hours to a few weeks.
 You should pick one or two of the most important data points to start the learning process.

 You can either acquire outside (industry or market) data or distill your own (customer or product) data.
 Once you identify the area that you want to test:

 Acquire data (integrate from various sources, if required).

 Identify data points (determine which data or information is relevant to the research).

 Transform and extract data (there are many tools to choose from, from business intelligence tools to database software with built-in reporting tools).

 Recognize and search for patterns.

-In data mining, data matters but perspective matters more.
-There is a saying, “Garbage in, garbage out.”
-But as human beings, we tend to see what we want to see and draw conclusions based on our own biases.
+Data matters, but perspective matters more.
+Human beings tend to see what we want to see and draw conclusions based on our own biases.